bostick/tabit-file-format/background.md

 # TabIt Background

-This document describes the background of TabIt, a Windows application that is described in its website [^1] as
+This document describes the background of TabIt, a Windows application that is described in its [website](http://www.tabit.net) as

 > a full-featured program for creating, playing, and printing guitar, bass, or banjo tablature.